 Experiment tracking heritage.
 Where Opik differentiates itself is in the connection to Comet ML's experiment tracking platform.
 If your team already uses Comet for ML model training experiments, Opik extends that workflow to LLM evaluation and production monitoring.
 You get a unified view across traditional ML and LLM workloads.

 Pricing.
-All Opik versions - open source, cloud, and enterprise - include the full feature set.
+Opik's core features are available across all tiers - open source, cloud, and enterprise - though usage quotas, rate limits, and data retention differ between plans.
 The open-source version is free to self-host.
-The cloud version has a free tier with usage limits.
+The cloud Pro plan is $39/month.
 All plans include unlimited team members.
 Comet also offers free Pro access for academic users.

 Comparison at a Glance